Itachi-789/Casino-game/ReadMe.txt

 Casino Game
-Welcome to the Pig Game!
+Welcome to the Casino Game!
 This is a two-player game where the objective is to be the first to reach a total score of 100 points.
 Each player takes turns rolling a six-sided die, accumulating points with each roll, but risking losing all their points for that turn if they roll a one.

 Rules:
 Objective: The goal is to reach a total score of 100 points or more.